Openfiler is a GPLv2-licensed open-source storage management appliance. Openfiler

-How to build a network attached storage server with Openfiler
+this tutorial, I will explain how to build a network attached storage (NAS) server with Openfiler.

 Since Openfiler is an operating system distribution, you need to prepare a bare-metal hardware to install Openfiler.
 In this tutorial, I use the following hardware specification to set up Openfiler storage appliance.